Brain contusions, internal carotid artery dissection and base of skull fracture

 - Traumatic dissections of both intracranial internal carotid arteries

 - Severe middle and posterior skull base fractures involving the sphenoid, petrous temporal, and occipital bones with disruption of multiple bilateral neurovascular spaces including both carotid canals, middle ears, TMJs, EACs,and facial nerve canals.
+This is consistent with a posterior transverse fracture pattern (see transsphenoidal basilar skull fractures)

 - Possible left cavernous carotid active bleeding into the extra-axial left middle cranial fossa.